 Application activities are completed during class.
-Students must attend class to earn points.
+Students must be present to earn points for the activities.
 However, they should not attend class if they are sick.
 To allow flexibility for an absence, the two lowest application activity grades will be dropped from the final grade calculation.
 Students can complete a missed application activity outside of class to strengthen their understanding of course material, but they will not receive any points.